-An applicant made an access request to Alberta Justice and Solicitor General on April 26, 2016.
-Alberta Justice and Solicitor General acknowledged receipt of the request but did not respond to the applicant as required under the FOIP Act.
-The Adjudicator ordered Alberta Justice and Solicitor General to respond to the applicant's access request.
+The applicant made an access request to Alberta Justice and Solicitor General on March 15, 2016.
+Alberta Justice and Solicitor General acknowledged it did not respond to the applicant within the time limit set out in the FOIP Act.
+The Adjudicator ordered Alberta Justice and Solicitor General to comply with the Act.

 Copyright 2017 OIPC.
 All rights reserved.